WEEKLY RATES

 THE STATE OF KANSAS TO ALL PERSONS CONCERNED:

-All creditors of the decedent are notified to exhibit their demands against the estate within the latter of four (4) months from the date of first publication of notice under K.S.A.
-59-2236 and amendments thereto, or if the identity of the creditor is known or reasonably ascertainable, thirty (30) days after actual notice was given as provided by law, and if their demands are not thus exhibited, they shall be forever barred.
+All creditors are notified to exhibit their demands against the Estate in the Marion County District Court, Marion, Kansas within four months from the date of the first publication of this notice, as provided by law, and if their demands are not thus exhibited, they shall be forever barred.

 Millsap & Singer, LLC